Quest Diagnostics Incorporated (NYSE:DGX) Shares Sold by Coastline Trust Co

-Coastline Trust Co trimmed its position in shares of Quest Diagnostics Incorporated (NYSE:DGX – Free Report) by 3.7% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 11,470 shares of the medical research company’s stock after selling 440 shares during the quarter.
+Coastline Trust Co lessened its stake in Quest Diagnostics Incorporated (NYSE:DGX – Free Report) by 3.7% during the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 11,470 shares of the medical research company’s stock after selling 440 shares during the quarter.
 Coastline Trust Co’s holdings in Quest Diagnostics were worth $1,612,000 at the end of the most recent quarter.

 Quest Diagnostics Dividend Announcement

-The business also recently declared a quarterly dividend, which was paid on Monday, October 23rd.
-Shareholders of record on Friday, October 6th were issued a $0.71 dividend.
-The ex-dividend date of this dividend was Thursday, October 5th.
-This represents a $2.84 dividend on an annualized basis and a dividend yield of 2.12%.
-Quest Diagnostics’s dividend payout ratio (DPR) is presently 42.64%.
+The company also recently announced a quarterly dividend, which was paid on Monday, October 23rd.
+Shareholders of record on Friday, October 6th were paid a dividend of $0.71 per share.
+This represents a $2.84 dividend on an annualized basis and a yield of 2.12%.
+The ex-dividend date was Thursday, October 5th.
+Quest Diagnostics’s payout ratio is 42.64%.

 Analysts Set New Price Targets